 Alcoholic mouthwash although is good for dental plaque removal, but however, it is very bad for bad breath treatment.
 Non alcoholic mouth is advisable to use if you want to cure bad breath because it does not give room for bacteria.

 There is a big difference between alcoholic mouthwash and non alcoholic mouthwash.
 This is why you need to learn about the best non alcoholic mouthwash 2020.

 Alcoholic mouthwash is definitely not a good alternative to cure bad breath.
 It is essentially wrong to fight fire with fire.
-See How to permanently cure bad breath using this natural guide.

 Most professional dentists have advised you to use alcohol-free mouth wash to treat bad breath.

 Have you felt this burning sensation around your throat whenever you swish to take an alcoholic drink?

 This is also the feeling you experience when you use an alcoholic mouthwash.
 It causes dryness of the mouth which in turn makes the mouth a breeding ground for bacteria.

 Benefits of alcohol-free mouthwash